 Object and Sub-Object Codes

-Review the object and sub-object codes article to see which codes are included in each base type.
+Review F&A Base Type Object and Sub-Object Codes to see which codes are included in each base type.

 To use a custom F&A rate for your worksheet, start by clicking on the toggle to enable this feature.
 The Base Type field will become editable, as will the rates in the F&A Rate in Use column.
 These additional base types will display in the drop-down menu: